Stoat: Fur

 The winter fur is very dense and silky, but quite closely lying and short, while the summer fur is rougher, shorter and sparse.
 In summer, the fur is sandy-brown on the back and head and a white below.
 The division between the dark back and the light belly is usually straight, though this trait is only present in 13.5% of Irish stoats.
 The stoat moults twice a year.
 In spring, the moult is slow, starting from the forehead, across the back, toward the belly.
 In autumn, the moult is quicker, progressing in the reverse direction.
 The moult, initiated by photoperiod, starts earlier in autumn and later in spring at higher latitudes.
 In the stoat's northern range, it adopts a completely white coat (save for the black tail-tip) during the winter period.
 Differences in the winter and summer coats are less apparent in southern forms of the species.
 In the species' southern range, the coat remains brown, but is denser and sometimes paler than in summer.

 Distribution and habitat

 The stoat has a circumboreal range throughout North America, Europe, and Asia.
 The stoat in Europe is found as far south as 41ºN in Portugal, and inhabits most islands with the exception of Iceland, Svalbard, the Mediterranean islands and some small North Atlantic islands.
-In Japan, it is present in central mountains (northern and central Japan Alps) to northern part of Honshu (primarily above 1,200 m) and Hokkaido.
+In Japan, it is present in central mountains (northern and central Japanese Alps) to northern part of Honshu (primarily above 1,200 m) and Hokkaido.
 Its vertical range is from sea level to 3000 m.
 In North America, it is found throughout Alaska and western Yukon to most of Arctic Canada east to Greenland.
-Throughout the rest of North America, as well as parts of Nunavut including Baffin Island and some islands in southeast Alaska, it is replaced by M. richardsonii.
+Throughout the rest of North America, as well as parts of Nunavut, including Baffin Island and some islands in southeast Alaska, it is replaced by M. richardsonii.

+Stoats have been present in Orkney, north of Scotland, since 2010, where they are a predator of the Orkney vole and native bird populations.
+In 2018, a stoat eradication plan, the Orkney Native Wildlife Project, was applied across the archipelago.

+By 2024 the Orkney Native Wildlife Project had spent £7.9m trapping more than 6,300 stoats.